stevans/minimal-mistakes/_posts/2020-08-06-inline-footnotes.md

 <input type="checkbox" id="cb1" /><label for="cb1"><sup></sup></label><span><br><br>This is the footnote text.<br><br></span>
 ```

-Make sure the string after `id=` is unique AND matches the string after `for=`.
+**Warning:** Make sure the string after `id=` is unique AND matches the string after `for=`.
 Otherwise, clicking on any footnote link will do nothing or it will open (or close) the first occuring footnote at the position of the first occuring footnote.
+{: .notice--danger}
-To get the padding or space infront of the footnote number, simply add a space before the input code.
+**Note:** To get the padding or space infront of the footnote number, simply add a space before the input code.
+{: .notice}

 And here is the CSS code with comments: